jainamshah2810/stockanalyzer/README.md

 ## Future Improvements

-#### Project Host on platform such as Heroku or AWS
+#### Making the application live by Hosting on platform such as AWS
 #### Security

-    Increase security so that the user can only see his data and not the data of others.
+    Increase security so that the user can only see their data and not able to access the data of others.
 #### Data Cleaning
     Cleaning up the data in the.csv files

 #### Docker Compose files
-    Alternative way to create docker image.
+    Efficient way to create docker images of the application.
-    Docker compose file is a yaml file so we have to write data based on our requirement.